 Search for manuscripts and University Archives.
 First place to search for University Archives and has the most up-to-date information about collections.
 Includes some digitized materials.

 Find frequently asked questions and quick facts.
-Much of the information is about or related to the College of William & Mary.
+Much of the information is about or related to William & Mary.

 Search our digitized manuscripts from the Civil War era and the transcriptions that are being created for each document by volunteers.
 Additional material like William & Mary Choir and Chorus scrapbooks are also being added to the transcription site as they are digitized by volunteers.
 The exhibits site provides an in-depth glimpse at some of our collections that have been digitized or on display in Swem Library.

 Want help starting your research on a topic?
-We have research guides available on topics ranging from early American history to African Americans to women to the College of William and Mary to possible thesis topics and more.
+We have research guides available on topics ranging from early American history to African Americans to women to William and Mary to possible thesis topics and more.

 Search for manuscripts, rare books, dissertations & theses, and newspapers.

 Search this card catalog after you have exhausted the Special Collections Database.
 The card file of this index is available in Special Collections.

 Flat Hat-Alumni Gazette-William and Mary News Card Catalog